tailcallhq/tailcallhq.github.io/docs/deployment/tailcall-on-fly.md

 ![token.png](../../static/images/fly/token.png)

 4. Copy the generated token and store it securely.
+You need to provide this token as input to the `tailcallhq/gh-action` action, when deploying to Fly.

-### Setting up the project repo
+## Setting up the project repo

+Now you need to create a new repository on Github and use the Github action `tailcallhq/gh-action` to deploy it.
 The easiest way to get started is to create a new repository using this template repo [https://github.com/tailcallhq/deploy-tailcall](https://github.com/tailcallhq/deploy-tailcall).

 1. Go to the repo and click on `Use this template` and create a new repository.